-In the last 3 decades, I’ve had the opportunity to work in 3 different organizations.
+In the last three decades, I’ve had the opportunity to work in three different organizations.
 I learned from some of the best leaders and peers to value family above all, to respect people regardless of their status, and to embrace every individual’s unique strengths.

 One of the key things I’ve learned would be the art of people relations.
 It is important to foster relationships along the way, internally and externally.

-How do you think the industry you are in will evolve in the future?
+How do you think the logistics industry will evolve in the future?

 Technological advancements and changing customer behaviors will continue to disrupt the logistics industry moving forward.